Three states in U.S. South report record rises in COVID-19 deaths

 Trump’s campaign views the reopening of classrooms, enabling parents to get back to work, as a key to economic recovery and a boost to his re-election chances on Nov.
 3.

+The nation’s 98,000 K-12 public schools are a cornerstone of the economy, providing childcare for working parents, employing 8 million workers prior to the pandemic and preparing some 50 million students to join the U.S. workforce.
+Total expenditures for these schools were $721 billion during the 2018 fiscal year, according to U.S. Census Bureau data, exceeding the U.S. Defense Department’s $671 billion budget that year.

 New York state plans to reopen its schools in areas where the daily infection rate is below 5% of all COVID tests.
-The state has averaged an infection rate of about 1% for several weeks and is one of only four states where cases fell last week, according to a Reuters analysis.
-New York City, where social distancing and mask wearing are widely practiced, recently reported no new COVID deaths in a 24-hour period for the first time since March.
+The state has averaged an infection rate of about 1% for several weeks.

-New York Governor Andrew Cuomo on Tuesday added Minnesota, New Mexico, Ohio and Wisconsin to the state’s quarantine list.
-Travelers arriving in New York from a total of 22 U.S. states are now required to quarantine for 14 days.

 Florida still plans for its schools to resume in-person learning in August.
 The state recorded over 9,000 new cases on Tuesday, down from 12,000 on Monday and a record increase of 15,000 on Sunday.